collapsed-stacks/startups/questions/2924/can-someone-suggest-a-good-place-to-hire-engineering-talent-for-startups.md

 - tagged: `tech-company`, `united-states`, `hiring`, `team`
 - score: 3

-<p>We have already tried Careers@StackOverflow, Angel.co/jobs and looking for other similar startup focussed job boards/sites for hiring.
+We have already tried Careers@StackOverflow, Angel.co/jobs and looking for other similar startup focussed job boards/sites for hiring.
 If the job posting can be done for free like in angel.co it will be preferred but we are not limited to free boards.
-Also does anyone have experience on hiring for a startup through recruiting agencies?</p>
+Also does anyone have experience on hiring for a startup through recruiting agencies?

 ## Answer 2932